AndrewWay/munsn/README.md

 ## 2. Starting The Server

 ### 2.1 Locally
+0. Before doing anything, please run 'npm install' after cloning the the git repository.
+Ensure mongodb 3.2 and node 4.4.1 is being used on the hosting machine.

 1. **The Quick-Easy Method (Windows Only):**
   To start the server, navigate to the directory, and start `start.bat`.
 This will start the mongo process, and the a few seconds later start the Node server.
 If this doesn't work then resort to The Slower-Harder Method.